Ki4wn/rtl8188eus/README.md

 This looks like a clean, better Realtek base!
 More information coming.

 ## [ Performance ]
-This thread will be uødated when an proper iperf3 test is done.
+This thread will be updated when a proper iperf3 test is done.
 But we have the results of a packet capture test, see it below
   * [https://github.com/kimocoder/rtl8188eus/blob/v5.3.9/documents/802.11%20packet%20capture%20comparison%20overview%20-%2009%20May%202017.xlsx?raw=true](#)